nautobot/nautobot/nautobot/docs/models/extras/role.md

 ### Table field

-If you wish for a table to include a `role` field, your table must inherit from `nautobot.extras.tables.RoleTableMixin`.
-This includes a `ColorColumn` on the table.
+If you wish for a table to include a `role` column, your table must inherit from `nautobot.extras.tables.RoleTableMixin`.
+This includes a `ColorColumn` with the header `role` on the table.

 ## Role object integrations